dgroomes/jmeter-playground/custom-sampler/README.md

    1. Right-click the "Thread Group" element that appears in the tree on the left
    1. On the menu that appears, navigate through and select "Add" > "Sampler" > "Java Request"
    1. On the "Java Request" screen that appears, click the dropdown menu
-   1. You should see our custom sampler, "dgroomes.EchoServer"
+   1. You should see our custom sampler, "dgroomes.EchoServer" (like the screenshot below)
 ![JMeter screenshot](jmeter-screenshot.png "JMeter Screenshot")

-### Notes
+## Important Notes

 Run the test plan using JMeter's CLI mode with `jmeter -n -t echo-sampler-test-plan.jmx -l log.jtl -e -o test-report`.
 JMeter recommends using CLI mode to execute test plans and GUI to define and edit test plans.